johnsnowai49/fiscal-visualization/fiscalinsight-taiwan/DATA_TRANSFORMATION.md

 This document describes the ETL (Extract, Transform, Load) process used to convert raw government budget CSV files into the `fiscal_data.json` consumed by the React frontend.

-## Overview

-The `fiscalinsight-taiwan` app avoids parsing large CSV files in the browser for performance reasons.
-Instead, we use a Python script (`scripts/convert_data.py`) to pre-process the data into a lightweight, typed JSON structure.

-**Data Flow:**
 **Data Flow:**
 `Raw CSVs (data/unified/*.csv)` -> `Python Script (v2)` -> `JSON (src/data/raw/*.json, src/data/billion/*.json)` -> `React App`